 She skipped over to the wooden shed that housed the hose.
 By the time Emily had watered the entire garden, the 15 feet bamboo, the shrubs, the roses, the bougainvilleas, the potted plants that lined the brick wall, all the tress, the little herb garden, the sunflowers-she was soaking wet.
 Emily was a thoughtful girl, but not very careful.
 In fact, she had left spilled milk all over the counter from breakfast and was now dragging in dirt as she walked into her room to shed her sagging pajamas.
 She grabbed the first thing in her bureau…a striped cotton t-shirt and a pair of lavender Capri pants.

 Emily coaxed her mother to eat.
-Her mother almost managed a smile when she told Emily to put it on the end table, that she would eat it in a little while.
+Her mother almost managed a smile when she told Emily to put it on the end table, that she would eat it in a little bit.
 Emily wondered how her Mother could lie in the same position, all day long.
 How did she battle the boredom?
 There was no book on the night stand to read, no TV.
 What did her mother think about all day?
-“Be a good girl and make sure to wash up before your father comes home, will you?”.
+“Be a good girl and make sure to wash up before your father comes home, will you?”

-When Emily heard the squeak of the steps that lead up to the front door she jumped off her mother’s bed, where she had been lying, brushing her mothers hair and telling her all about the sow bug races she had orchestrated in the garden in the morning.
-Father’s here!
-Emily enjoyed helping her Father carry in his leather briefcase, swollen with books, periodicals and papers.
-Unlike Logan, who would have to be coaxed out of a book or persuaded to leave the television to say hello to Father when he came, when Emily heard the squeak of the steps- she was a lightning bolt.
+Hearing the squeak of the steps that lead up to the front door she jumped off her mother’s bed, where she was brushing her mother’s hair and telling her all about the sow bug races she had orchestrated in the garden that morning.
+“Father’s here!”
+Emily enjoyed helping her Father carry his leather briefcase, swollen with books, periodicals and papers.
+Unlike Logan—who had to be coaxed out of a book, or persuaded to leave the television, to say hello to Father when he came home—Emily was a lightning bolt.
 Father would rub her head tenderly and commend her on what a big help she was.
 When Father, bent over like the elm in the garden, elbows swimming in a pool of papers, would look up and see Emily with a cup of tea, and when she would remember, a slice of lemon to go with it, he would extol what a thoughtful girl his Emily was.

-Their door opened and Emily lay back down.
+Their door opened and Emily laid back down.
 When her Father peeked in on her, he was certain she was asleep.
 Emily lay there with eyes closed, wondering what was happening to what was left of her family.

 Emily arose, the strained midnight dispute a faded thought.
 It smelled like a good day.
 Ah, yes, better than good!
 She breathed in the sweet sugar-cinnamon aroma of French toast as it permeated the air.
 Then she heard a sound that ejected her from bed in a single motion.
 A familiar voice stabbed the air with its shrill tone.
 Why had no one warned her they were expecting a visitor?
 Those muffled protests in the night must have lead to this unpleasant imposition.
-Maybe if she had made a mightier effort to make Mother get out of bed they wouldn’t have had to bring in domineering Aunt Elaine.
+Maybe if she had made a mightier effort to make Mother get out of bed they wouldn’t have had to bring in domineering Aunt Elena.

 Emily wanted to kick herself with all her strength.
 She could have stayed in more, instead of disappearing for hours into her exotic outdoor playground.
 She should have spent more time trying to help Mother with the chores she neglected when she wasn’t feeling well.
 Emily kneaded the avocado pit lodged in her stomach.
 It expanded.
 She felt it hard and menacing.
 What she didn’t know, was that pit was called guilt.
 What she did know, was that nothing was the same since Logan was no longer around.
 And she hated surprises.
-Unexpected happenings once thrilled Emily, but no longer-not after the morbid, unforeseen surprise that descended upon Logan with callous haste and ferocity.
+Unexpected happenings once thrilled Emily, but not after the morbid, unforeseen surprise that descended upon Logan with callous haste and ferocity.

 “I could help Mother.
 You could tell me what to do, and I could help.
 I’ll do more chores.
 I’ll help Mother more, and you too, I promise”, Emily pleaded with abandon.
 “I thought you would be happy to see your aunt.
 You usually enjoy family get-togethers, everyone milling about.”, her father seemed confused.
-“You know it would hurt your Aunt Elaine’s feelings dreadfully if she knew you were so eager to see her leave.
+“You know it would hurt your Aunt Elena’s feelings dreadfully if she knew you were so eager to see her leave.
 I’m rather surprised at you Emily.
 She just arrived, for Goodness Sake”, her Father was flexing his stern voice, one he rarely used at home, usually reserved to halt wayward conversations in his classes.
 “Sorry, Father.
-Of course I’m happy to see Aunt Elaine”, Emily offered insincerely.
+Surely I’m happy to see Aunt Elena”, Emily offered insincerely.
 “I’ll go and see if she needs any help in the kitchen”.
 Emily loathed disappointing her Father.
 He was so easy to please.
 He smiled and patted her on the head in satisfaction.
 She inhaled deeply and followed the scent of cinnamon and brown sugar.

 Mother hadn’t been feeling too well and on the way to the bathroom late one night she had seen Father crying in the dim light of his desk lamp, slumped over student exams.
 Emily envisioned the delicate surface tension which kept wayward leaves afloat atop the puddles in the garden after a long rain.
 Only the lightest leaves and insects could float, anything heavier would break through the invisible layer and sink.
 Emily’s feared that the tiniest disruption at this moment would break the delicate barrier sustaining her family from submersion… and drown them all.

 Being a fiercely loyal daughter, Emily felt inclined to defend her Mother’s recent neglect of the household.
-“Just tryin’ to help, Darling”, Aunt Elaine chirped; her demeanor as rosy as her cheeks.
-“Does she know you’re here yet, Aunt Elaine?”
-“Sure she does”.
-Aunt Elaine stopped straightening up the kitchen and sat down next to Emily.
-Emily’s aunt paused, choosing her phrasing carefully, “I can’t imagine how your Mother must feel…or any of you.
-Must be hard to walk around this house, bumping into memories all day long”, she paused a beat, “Your Mother and Father are doing the best they can to try and adjust to a life without our dear Logan.
-And my God in the Sweet Heaven Above, the way you’re holding up is nothing short of a miracle.”
+“Just tryin’ to help, Darlin,’” Aunt Elena chirped; her demeanor as rosy as her cheeks.
+“Does mom know you’re here yet?”
+“Sure she does.”
+Aunt Elena stopped straightening up the kitchen and sat down next to Emily.
+Her aunt paused, choosing her phrasing carefully, “I can’t imagine how your Mother must feel…or any of you.
+Must be hard to walk around this house, bumping into memories all day,” she paused a beat, “Your parents are doing the best they can to try and adjust to a life after…um…without Logan.
+And my God in Heaven Above, the way you’re holding up is nothing short of a miracle.”
 Emily interrupted, “We’re doin just fine.
-Thanks for breakfast”.
+Thanks for breakfast.”
+Emily picked up her empty plate and started toward the sink, “I’m gonna check on Mother now, see if she might want some breakfast too.”

-Emily picked up her empty plate and starting toward the sink, “I’m gonna go check on Mother now, see if she might want some”.
 “Emily, wait a sec, Sweetheart.
-Sit down”, she nodded her head to the empty seat.
-Emily felt a chill race through her spine.
+Sit…please.”
+She nodded her head to the empty seat.
+A chill traveled the length of Emily’s spine.
 “Your parents and I decided that it would be a good thing if you came back with me to the farm for the rest of the summer.”
-The shock rendered Emily silent and motionless.
-“You’ll love it.
-You can ride the horses, swim in the pond…”.
-When sensation returned to her legs, Emily dashed out side, took the crumbling stone steps 3 at a time, and hit the bottom running.
+The shock froze her legs and tongue.
+“You’ll have a fabulous time.
+You can ride the horses, swim in the pond…” A moment later sensation returned to her legs.
+Dashing out the door, taking the crumbling stone steps 3 at a time, she hit the bottom running.

 It poured down rain in the garden of life and stone.
 The pressure of the rain against her skin brought her back into consciousness.
 Emily imagined the rain pounding down was feeding her roots, as it did the plants and trees; quenching her thirst and giving her life.

-Water showered down in thick waves rinsing away suppressed grief and anxiety buried deep beyond awareness.
+Water showered down in thick waves, rinsing away suppressed grief and anxiety buried deep beyond awareness.
 Emily plopped on the shiny, wet ground and gazed up at the imposing 20 foot Buddha.
 Rain streamed down the ancient face of the sacred statue, pouring from the downcast eyelids.
 The Buddha cried tears Emily could not access.
-Through his tears she experienced a vicarious catharsis so complete that she hugged her beloved Buddha for hours and let his tears cry the pain and grief she was desperate to surrender.
+Through his tears she experienced a vicarious catharsis so complete she hugged her beloved Buddha for hours, and let his tears cry the pain and grief she was desperate to surrender.